 What to Avoid:

-• Bar Soaps that can disrupt the pH of your skin
+• Bar soaps that can disrupt the pH of your skin

 • Drying alcohols (specially denatured (SD), ethyl, isopropyl) that evaporate quickly and disrupt your skin barrier by damaging your skin’s natural lipids and fatty acids.
 Even if you have oily skin, you should avoid these alcohols as they often result in your skin overcompensating for the dryness, thereby producing even more oil.